MartinDaCosta53/EncoderMD/README.md

 ## Instantiation

-Instantiation of the an instance of the encoder includes two variables to be set.
-These define the two inputs pins for the encoder.
+Two variables are set during instantiation.
+These define the inputs pins for the encoder.
-The library assumes that, as default, the standard R-C input filter is used, which design results in input pull up of the active low inputs.
+The library assumes that, as default, the standard Bourns recommended R-C input filter is used, which design has an intrinsic input pull up of the active low inputs.
 An optional third variable can be set that will define input pull-up for when the standard filter is not used.
 This variable is a boolean and is set to 1 for input pull-up.